MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## Structure, Interactions & Technical Practices are Intertwined ##

 With that, I want to briefly mention team and organizational structures.
-There is a great talk Kent Beck did at Lean Kanban Scotland called Gforce where he spoke about how team structure and speed are linked.
-The practices I am going to talk about today are designed primarily for teams that want a fast release rate.
-In Kent's talk he makes the statement that different rates of release require different team and organizational structures.
-Today I'm going to assume you have your team and organizational strutures sorted.
-I know that is not necessarily true for all of you so if you are unsure whether your team structure is appropriate I recommend watching Kent's talk.
+There is a really good talk Kent Beck did at Lean Kanban Scotland a few years back called Gforce where he spoke about how team structure and speed are linked.
+In Kent's talk he made the statement that different rates of release require different team and organizational structures.
+Today I'm going to assume you have your team and organizational strutures sorted - for some of you this is not necessarily the case.
+I need to point out that that technical practices and structures are also linked.
+Some practices may be impossible to get off the ground if you don't have a suitable team structure.
+If you are unsure whether your team structure is suitable I recommend watching Kent's talk.

-Gauging how big a jump in speed you are going to make will also give you a good indication of how many new engineering practices your team will need to adopt.
-This is important because whenever you adopt a new engineering practice you will see a dip in performance while the new practice is being learned and applied.
-If you include too many practices at once you make the dip in performance to deep and the recovery period to long.

-To avoid this, you want to start with practices that are easy to apply in your current structure.
-Then, as you seeing the benefits of those practices prepare your team and organization for the next step.
+## Need for Slack ##

+I also want to warn you that whenever a team or an individual learns a new engineering practice there is always an initial dip in performance.
+You need to be in a position to handle this.
+If you are at a mission critical point of development of a system, it may not be wise for your team take on certain practices even though in the long run they really beneficial.
+With that said, so many teams are always under pressure that there may never be a good opportunity to learn new practices.
+If you are in a management position, one of the greatest things you can do for a team is support them in creating slack.

+When I talk about slack I am refering to the time a team has to improving their process and upskilling.
+Without slack your teams will not be able to adopt new practices, which means things won't get better.
+I have found a good rule of thumb is to prefer small regular intervals of learning over large yet infrequent blocks.
+I have found that teams that have small daily and weekly sessions to improve and learn improve at a noticably faster rate than teams that take a week or a month at a time to "upskill".

+One way for a team to create slack is to invest in practices that are easy to adopt and quick to learn.
+As the team realizes a return on these practices, instead of putting that time to additional feature developement, allocate some of it to create additional slack to master the hardeer and possibly more challenging practices.

-So, with that said, let's look at some of the technical practices a team releasing per quarter should adopt.
+So, with that said, let's move on to some actual practices.

 ----------------------------------------------------------------------------------------------------